pgx-ml-lab/ml-mr/README.md

 1. **Simulation** Utilities to simulate data and pre-implemented simulation models from published articles.
 2. **Estimation** Unified interface (programmatic and command-line) to different estimators.
 This module makes it easy to compare algorithms, and to train the neural networks on arbitrary hardware (_e.g._ GPUs) while not having to worry about logging, early stopping, model checkpointing, etc.
 3. **Evaluation** Facilitates plotting, computing metrics when the true causal function is known (_e.g._ in simulation models).
 It also makes it easy to extract stored model statistics or metadata.
 4. **Sweep** Many of the implemented algorithms rely on hyperparameters.
 For example, we need to pre-specify the number of quantiles to use in Quantile IV, or the learned feature's dimensionality in the Deep Feature IV algorithm.
 Furthermore, neural network optimization also relies on hyperparameters such as the learning rate.
-To make it easy to conduct grid or random hyperparameters searches, we implemented a sweep module that uses multiprocessing to fit various models in parallel.
+To make it easy to conduct grid or random hyperparameter searches, we implemented a sweep module that uses multiprocessing to fit models in parallel.

 # GLBIO Presentation